 Strawberry Moose Snackery ($)

 Best breakfast in town.
 This local cafe serves tasty homemade pastries, sandwiches, coffees and specialty teas.
 Friendly staff who love talking to customers - a great chance to discover some of the area's best-kept secrets!
 Don't be fooled by the café's outside appearance.
-Open Monday-Friday from 5 a.m. to 5 p.m. and Saturday-Sunday from 8 a.m. to 5 p.m.
+Open Monday-Friday from 5 a.m. to 5 p.m. and Saturday from 9 a.m. to 4 p.m.
+Closed on Sundays.

 425 Eden Road, Clearwater / 250-674-2123